invertase/react-native-firebase-docs/v3.0.*/messaging/reference/messaging.md

 ### getInitialNotification
 [method]getInitialNotification() returns Promise containing Object;[/method]

 When the application has been opened from a notification, `getInitialNotification` is called and the notification payload is returned.
-Use [onMessage](#onMessage) for notifications when the app is running.
+Use [ref messaging#onMessage] for notifications when the app is running.

 ### getToken
 [method]getToken() returns Promise containing string;[/method]